project-slippi/Ishiiruka/Externals/SlippiRustExtensions/README.md

 cargo build --release --features playback
 ```

-### Building
+### Building out of band

 #### Windows
-To build out of band without having to build the entire Dolphin solution, you will need to install the [Rust toolchain](https://rustup.rs/) (1.68 or later).
+To compile changes made to the Rust extensions without having to rebuild the entire Dolphin solution, you will need to install the [Rust toolchain](https://rustup.rs/) (1.68 or later).

 In the `SlippiRustExtensions` directory, run the following:
 ```